gchers/fbleau/README.md

 a black-box manner (i.e., by only looking at examples of secret inputs and respective outputs).
 It considers a generic system as a black-box, taking secret inputs and returning outputs accordingly, and it measures how much the outputs "leak" about the inputs.
+It was proposed in [2].

 F-BLEAU is based on the equivalence between estimating the error of a Machine Learning model of a specific class and the estimation of information leakage